MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 >[!NOTE]
    >Enterprise Mode schema v.1 isn't supported for IE mode integration.
 If you are currently using schema v.1 with Internet Explorer 11, you must upgrade to schema v.2.
 For more information, see [Enterprise Mode schema v.2 guidance](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance).

-## (Optional) Use cookie sharing if required
+## (Optional) Use cookie sharing if necessary

-By default, the Microsoft Edge and Internet Explorer processes don't share session cookies, and this can be inconvenient in some cases while using IE mode.
-For example, when a user has to re-authenticate in IE mode when previously they are accustomed to doing so or when signing out of an Microsoft Edge session doesn’t sign out of the Internet Explorer mode session for critical transactions.
-In these scenarios, you can configure specific cookies set by SSO to be sent from Microsoft Edge to Internet Explorer so the authentication experience becomes more seamless by eliminating the need to re-authenticate.
+By default, the Microsoft Edge and Internet Explorer processes don't share session cookies, and this lack of sharing can be inconvenient in some cases while using IE mode.
+For example, when a user has to reauthenticate in IE mode when previously they are accustomed to doing so or when signing out of a Microsoft Edge session doesn’t sign out of the Internet Explorer mode session for critical transactions.
+In these scenarios, you can configure specific cookies set by SSO to be sent from Microsoft Edge to Internet Explorer so the authentication experience becomes more seamless by eliminating the need to reauthenticate.
 For more information, see [Cookie sharing from Microsoft Edge to Internet Explorer](https://docs.microsoft.com/deployedge/edge-ie-mode-add-guidance-cookieshare).

 ## See also